Density-Functional Theory on Graphs: Data Availability Statement

-In order to explore some properties of fermionic systems on graphs numerically as well as display the graphs alongside their fermionic counterparts, we created a small Python script that is part of the public domain and can be found at \url{https://mage.uber.space/dokuwiki/material/fermion-graph}~.
+In order to explore some properties of fermionic systems on graphs numerically and display the graphs alongside their fermionic counterparts, we created a small Python script that is part of the public domain and can be found at { \url{https://mage.uber.space/dokuwiki/material/fermion-graph}}.
+All further data that support the findings of this study are available from the corresponding author upon reasonable request.